 - Now check if the printer is properly connected with the computer or the device you are attempting to printing.
 This also depends on the mode of connection of your printer with the source device i.e if you are using a cord connection or a USB connection check for the proper plugging of the cable on both ends.
 If your printer s connected over a wireless connection, check that there is an active Internet connection available or not.
 And accordingly, configure the settings of the network access point

-- Check if your computer has multiple printing jobs queued up and if it is affirmative, then cancel all the unwanted jobs a the moment and only attempt to print the job required then.
+- Check if your computer has multiple printing jobs queued up.
+If it is affirmative, then cancel all the unwanted jobs a the moment.
+Then only attempt to print the job required.

 - Make sure that the correct model of yr Canon model is selected in the Hardware Devices > Printers section.
 Because if a different model is enabled the driver of that printer won’t match with your prevailing canon Printer and thereby it must be failing to print.